US agencies hacked in monthslong global cyberspying campaign

 “We anticipate this will be a very large event when all the information comes to light,” said John Hultquist, director of threat analysis at FireEye.
 “The actor is operating stealthily, but we are certainly still finding targets that they manage to operate in.”

-On its website, SolarWinds says its 300,000 customers worldwide including all five branches of the U.S. military, the Pentagon, the State Department, NASA, the National Security Agency, the Department of Justice and the White House.
-It says the 10 leading U.S. telecommunications companies and top five U.S. accounting firms are also among customers.
+On its website, SolarWinds says it has 300,000 customers worldwide, including all five branches of the U.S. military, the Pentagon, the State Department, NASA, the National Security Agency, the Department of Justice and the White House.
+It says the 10 leading U.S. telecommunications companies and top five U.S. accounting firms are among customers.

+FireEye said it had confirmed infections in North America, Europe, Asia and the Middle East, including in the health care and oil and gas industry — and had been informing affected customers around the world in the past few days.
+It’s customers include federal, state and local governments and top global corporations.

 That means it’s a good bet only a subset of infected organizations were being spied on by the hackers.
 Nation-states have their cyberespionage priorities, which include COVID-19 vaccine development.